 Ingredients – Formula VS Breastmilk

 Human milk is amazing.
 It is a baby’s first meal, and contains all the essential, nourishing ingredients they need.
-As well as water, both breastmilk and formula milk contains all three primary macronutrients: fat, carbohydrate and protein.
+As well as water, both breastmilk and formula milk contain all three primary macronutrients: fat, carbohydrate and protein.
 Breastmilk also contains Antibodies which are special proteins the immune system produces to help protect the body against bacteria and viruses.
 The number and type of antibodies passed to the infant depends on the mother’s immunity.
 It’s composition also varies between term and preterm infants.

-Besides these antibodies, other ingredients found in breast milk that formula milk lacks are: Enzymes, Growth Factors, Anti-Allergies, Anti-Parasites, Anti-Viruses, and Hormones.
+Besides these antibodies, other ingredients found in breast milk that formula milk lacks are Enzymes, Growth Factors, Anti-Allergies, Anti-Parasites, Anti-Viruses, and Hormones.

 The first substance made by breastfeeding mothers is called colostrum.
 It is the thick sticky yellowish milk that first comes out when breastfeeding for the first few days right after giving birth.
 Colostrum is like super-charged breastmilk and gives your baby that kickstart and protection they need in the beginning.
 It’s made in small amounts and is a rich source of immune protective factors (eg. secretory IgA, lactoferrin, white blood cells) and developmental factors including growth.